 The following course sequence is required for completion of this program.
-Only students who have been accepted into the Nursing program are allowed to take the nursing courses.
-The non-nursing courses listed may be taken either before or during the program, with the exception of the prerequisite courses which must be taken before the beginning of the program.
-Recommended courses for Practical Nursing Program: MATH 1111 College Algebra, BIOL 2245 Medical Terminology, and CSCI 1102 Introduction to Microcomputers.
+Only students who have been accepted into the Nursing program are allowed to take the NURS courses.
+The non-nursing course, PSYC 1150 Developmental Psychology, may be taken either before or during the fall term.
+All other prerequisite courses must be taken before the beginning of the program.
+Recommended courses to prepare for the Practical Nursing Program are: MATH 1111 College Algebra, BIOL 2245 Medical Terminology, and CSCI 1102 Computer Applications I.